ShartazFeeham/Study_Notes/Backend fundamentals/README.md

 By decoupling the network connection from the processing logic and using non-blocking I/O with a purgatory queue, Kafka effectively addresses the scalability challenges of long polling.
 It can maintain thousands of open, waiting connections without a significant resource penalty.

+### Server sent events
+It is just a single request and then a stream of unending responses from server.
+Pros & cons are same has push.
+So what's the difference?
+The main difference is that Server-Sent Events (SSE) are a unidirectional push model where the server sends updates to the client.
+Clients do send an initial request to the server to establish the connection, but after that, the communication is unidirectional.
+The client listens for events but can't send data back to the server in same connection.
+In a general push model, communication can be bidirectional, allowing both the server to push data to the client and the client to send data back to the server within the same connection.

+### Pub-sub
+What if a client want to talk to multiple server and a server want to serve multiple clients?
+A many-to-many (MESH) scenario.
+Pub-sub!
+There is set a queue which is the resource core, multiple servers access and writes in it, and multiple clients can read from it, a single end can act both as publisher and subscriber.
+These makes the model loose-coupled, very dynamic, great for microservices, parallel processing, separated of concerns, scaling, no-problem if offline but with a cost of complexity, network saturation & message delivery issues.

+### Sidecar pattern
+The Sidecar Pattern is a microservices architecture design where a separate service, known as a sidecar, runs alongside the main application.
+This setup helps by offloading auxiliary tasks such as logging and monitoring from the main service, which allows it to focus on its core functionalities.
+Benefits and Integration
+Enhanced Maintainability and Scalability: By isolating auxiliary tasks, the sidecar pattern significantly boosts the maintainability and scalability of the application.
+Technology Integration:
+Kubernetes: Integrates seamlessly for orchestration, assisting in managing containerized applications.
+Istio: Facilitates service meshes that help in promoting reusability and streamlined communication between services.
+Considerations
+Added Complexity: While beneficial, employing the sidecar pattern can introduce additional complexity.
+Resource Usage: It may increase resource usage, so it's vital to monitor resource allocation.
+Communication: Ensure clear communication channels between the main service and the sidecar to maintain efficient operation.